 i) Personal Advisors and other key stakeholders: At the outset the research team will spend time with participating LAs, explaining the purpose and design of the study, and ensuring, as far as possible, that the concerns of individual PAs, line managers and other key stakeholders in the LA are addressed.
+This work will be conducted via ZOOM conferences and meetings, unless otherwise indicated.
 We will emphasise the fact that the study is testing the effectiveness of a training intervention rather than the practice of individual PAs or teams.
 PAs will be expected by their employer to participate in the trial, but we will nonetheless seek their informed consent, not least because experience teaches us that it is difficult to successfully conduct a trial when individual staff members are 'conscripts' rather than 'volunteers'.
 The complexity of the intervention lies in the multi-layered organizational context in which training will be delivered, and the mechanisms of influence/change between the practice of PA and the impact on young people's health.
 Reluctant participants would impact on the success of the study and our ability to determine whether or not this intervention is sufficiently promising to merit a Phase III trial.

 ii) Care Leavers: We have considerable experience of working with groups of careexperienced young people to develop, test and refine a range of study related tools.
 Care leavers from North Somerset and CORAMVoice will work with us to develop a user-friendly information sheet.
 This will explain what the study is trying to do, and what would be involved in participating in it.
 It will make clear that the research team includes peer researchers who have experience of the care system.
-Those who express an interest in the study will be contacted by a member of the research team to arrange aconvenient time and place to meet.
+Those who express an interest in the study will be contacted by a member of the research team to arrange aconvenient time and place to e-meet.
 During this meeting the researcher will answer any questions, and ensure that the young person understands what is being asked of them.
-If they are happy to proceed the researcher will ask them to sign a consent form.
-This will cover standard issues such as confidentiality, anonymity, safeguarding, digital recording of any qualitative interviews, the right to withdraw at any time, and - if necessary - permission to access health data contained within their pathway plans or final health assessment.
+If they are happy to proceed the researcher will secure verbal consent, and ask them to return a signed consent form which we will send them together with a stamped addressed envelope for its return.
+This will cover standard issues such as confidentiality, anonymity, safeguarding, digital recording of any qualitative interviews, the right to withdraw at any time, and - if necessary permission to access health data contained within their pathway plans or final health assessment.
 In recognition of their contribution to the study, and to encourage retention, care leaver participants will be given a £20 voucher at each of the three data collection points, plus travel expenses.